 Total Capacity of the backup destination is shown on the left.
 The usage graph breaks this amount down into Used and Free space, and then into more detailed allocations, such as shadow storage.

 Whenever a restore has been completed, a report is generated.
-This report can be viewed by opening the Restore tab's Reports menu TBC.
+This report can be viewed by opening the Files/Apps tab's Reports menu.
 The Date, Name and Status columns can be used to sort the reports.